suvam0451/dhaaga/README.md

 Dhaaga is a solo indie project that I work on during my leisure time.

-It offers a simple and cozy mobile interface, helps you overcome common barriers like accounts, protocols, and federation, allowing you to focus on what truly matters:
+It offers a simple and cozy mobile interface, helps you easily navigate platform barriers like accounts, protocols, and federation, allowing you to focus on what truly matters:

 > **Your friends, your time, and your digital wellbeing.**